 Wondering what the difference is between modern compression bands and the Classic Waist Trainer?
 There are a few notable disparities.
-The classic waist trainer is considered more advanced because the lining is embedded with multiple inner bones, which are typically constructed with either steel or hard plastic that are slim and flexible.
+The classic hourglass trainer is considered more advanced because the lining is embedded with multiple inner bones, which are typically constructed with either steel or hard plastic that are slim and flexible.
 These act like a cage circling the bodice and offer a wide array of benefits that gives the cincher an edge above the rest.
 These include:

 - Provides extra constriction around your midsection